Edward Hindley (1858-1935)

 Young Eda, our mum, was born in 1907 at 265 Runcorn Road, one of the family properties in Barnton.
 The end one, nearest to Little Leigh.
 Eda was already a star at 2 years old.
 Eda married George Birchall in 1934 at the Baptist Chapel, Little Leigh and contrived to push the Hindley progeny further with four wave creating youngsters, Gillian Hindley, John Peter, George Richard & Kathryn Ann.
 Eda was perhaps the first Hindley to celebrate a 100th birthday ...
 September 18th 2007 was a special day!
 Eda died on the 25th of July 2011 ... what an innings!

-Young Peter had two other daughters -
+Young Peter (his granddad was old Peter and my own inspiration) had two other daughters -

 (1904-1981) the elder daughter was a